duckietown/docs-duckiesky_high_school/book/duckiesky_high_school/21-loop/10-pid/20-pid-terms.md

 ### Introducing The Lesson

-- Teachers will explain that they will use the vocabulary and concepts that they learned in the last lesson to be able to understand how PID works and they will be able to tune a PID loop.
+- Hook: They will use the vocabulary and concepts that they learned in the last lesson to be able to understand how PID works, the terms associated with PID, and its effects in the 1D Hovering Drone Problem.

 ### Main Lesson

-Recommended: 40 minutes/hours

 - Show students [video](https://www.youtube.com/watch?v=wkfEZmsQqiA) explaining PID controllers